 “Can't stop, won't stop” might just be the tagline for the current bull market.
-Despite numerous potential show-stoppers—from rising interest rates to Brexit and a surprise election victory for President Trump—stocks have continued to perform positively overall.
+Despite numerous potential show-stoppers—from rising interest rates to Brexit to a host of political dramas, including an entire trade war—stocks have continued to perform positively overall.

 So, uh, when's this party gonna end?

 For example, you may want a mix that’s 80 percent stocks and 20 percent bonds.
 But if your stocks make strong gains, they’ll account for more of your portfolio.
-So you may want to sell some stocks and buy more bonds to get back to an 80:20 ratio.
+So you may want to sell some stocks and buy more bonds to get back to an 80/20 split.

 Will we have another bear market?

-Since 1926, there have been at least eight bear markets, which are generally defined as a 20 percent drop in stock prices (using a major index like the S&P 500) from the peak that’s sustained for more than two months.
-So it’s likely to happen—at some point.
-The good news is that they typically last a little over a year and stocks have recovered from each one, historically, and gone on to make significant gains since.
+It’s likely to happen—at some point.
+After all, what goes up usually goes down eventually.
+The good news is that bears typically last a little over a year and stocks have recovered from each one, historically, and gone on to make significant gains since.